pulquero/BatteryAggregator/README.md

 		"auxiliaryServices": ["com.victronenergy.battery.defaultMetadata", "com.victronenergy.battery.leastPrecedence"]

-(or use the more advanced syntax if interested in specific DBus paths:
+(or use the more advanced syntax if interested in specific D-Bus paths:

 		"auxiliaryServices": {"com.victronenergy.battery.dev1": ["/Info/Location"]}